Orchestral Speech: A technique for when you really need to be fluent.

 Inbreath…“Paul”

 An alternative method is to embed the single-syllable word into a larger utterance.
 So, for example I could say “my name is Paul”.
-Doing so enables me to establish a rhythm out loud and can be particularly helpful where there is a need to attract the listener’s attention and thus increase the likelihood that he will understand.
+Doing so enables me to establish a rhythm out loud.
 This method can be particularly useful if the first attempt to say the word fails.
 However, it is important to only use this approach sparingly and be careful not to get into the habit of adding extra words.
-Of course, you can’t do this when speaking your name into speech-recognition software.
+Of course, you can’t do this when speaking your name into speech-recognition software (although you can silently mouth the first three words before saying “Paul” out loud).

 What if orchestral speech doesn’t stop you blocking?